leslie-huang/howmanywordsenses/README.md

 # How Many Word Senses

 Leslie Huang (lesliehuang@nyu.edu)

 Kyunghyun Cho

 Sam Bowman

 This repository contains code for unsupervised estimation of the number of word senses from word contexts extracted from pretrained BERT, ELMo, and fastText models.

+Read about what we did: [link to Medium]

 # ⚠️ Warning: this code is (at best) in alpha mode. ⚠️

 Because our experiments yielded a null result, we have no plans to make this code "camera ready."
+With our apologies, the documentation is incomplete.

 For a demo, see the `Sentence_labeled_example.ipynb`, which demonstrates how to extract contexts, compute the vector representations, and visualize the results.

 ## Contents

 - All the main functionality is in the `.py` scripts located in the root of this directory.
-With our apologies, the documentation is incomplete.
+  - Note that `pytorch_extract_features.py` is from https://github.com/huggingface/.

+- Software requirements are in `requirements.txt`.

 - `Sentence_labeled_example.ipynb` is a walk through with a manually labeled example.